TransgenderQueen/Third-Year-Prototype/final project/Development Journel.md

 # Week 2

 ### Controller Support
  - Controller support became an issue.
 Playstation controllers were unusable after Unreal Engine 5.
 Controllers require a plugin that has not been updated and therefore is very unreliable.
 So after long enough of attempting to fix the issues, I had to give up with PlayStation four or five controllers.
  - However, I also had plans to use Xbox controllers, which are supported by Windows, and therefore are easy to set up with the controller.
 After this, all I needed to do was to make a bunch of extra input actions for every single button, which didn't take long at all.

 ---

 ### Player UI
  - Created the UI
  - Made a simple health bar, with the plan to add the stamina bar in the future.
 I then also added the visual of an Estus Flask as a temporary object for the prototype, which I will have to amend in the future.
 Since then I also added a small image above the health flask to show what weapon the player had equipped.
  ---

  ### Research
  ---
- - For this week I researched the Minecraft modpack 'Vault Hunters'.
+ - For this week I researched the Minecraft modpack 'Vault Hunters (Iskallia)'.
 It is a mod pack based around looting dungeons for new weapons, resources and upgrades for your Minecraft world.
 One of the key features is the randomized gear, which you can gain gear from little crates, or random enemy or chest drops from the vaults.
  - The randomized gear can have different status effects, from higher damage, to quicker attack speed.
 The full list is;
     * Attack Damage
     * Attack Speed